Clearing (finance): United States clearing system

-The Fedwire Securities Service provides safekeeping, transfer, and settlement services for securities issued by the Treasury, federal agencies, government-sponsored enterprises, and certain international organizations.
+The Fedwire Securities Service (FSS) provides safekeeping, transfer, and settlement services for securities issued by the US Treasury, federal agencies, government-sponsored enterprises, and certain international organizations.
 The Reserve Banks perform these services as fiscal agents for these entities.
 Securities are safekept in the form of electronic records of securities held in custody accounts.
 Securities are transferred according to instructions provided by parties with access to the system.
-Access to the Fed-wire Securities Service is limited to depository institutions that maintain accounts with a Reserve Bank, and a few other organizations, such as federal agencies, government-sponsored enterprises, and state government treasurer’s offices (which are designated by the U.S. Treasury to hold securities accounts).
+Access to the FSS is limited to depository institutions that maintain accounts with a Reserve Bank and a few other organizations such as federal agencies, government-sponsored enterprises, and state government treasurer’s offices (which are designated by the U.S. Treasury to hold securities accounts).
 Other parties, specifically brokers and dealers, typically hold and transfer securities through depository institutions that are Fedwire participants and that provide specialized government securities clearing services.
 In 2003, the Fedwire Securities Service processed 20.4 million securities transfers with a value of $267.6 trillion.

 The ACH Network is an electronic payment system, developed jointly by the private sector and the Federal Reserve in the early 1970s as a more efficient alternative to checks.
 Since then, the ACH has evolved into a nationwide mechanism that processes credit and debit transfers electronically.
 ACH credit transfers are used to make direct deposit payroll payments and corporate payments to vendors.
 ACH debit transfers are used by consumers to authorize the payment of insurance premiums, mortgages, loans, and other bills from their account.
 The ACH is also used by businesses to concentrate funds at a primary bank and to make payments to other businesses.
 In 2003, the Reserve Banks processed 6.5 billion ACH payments with a value of $16.8 trillion.